 Notifying the public

 Public notices inviting submissions on the draft EIS/IAR and applications for project change are published in local, regional and state newspapers.
-If the project is a 'controlled action' under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, the EIS public notice is published nationally.
+If the project is a 'controlled action' under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), the EIS public notice is published nationally.

 A list of open public consultations is available at haveyoursay.dsd.qld.gov.au

 Although the length of the consultation period is not prescribed, it typically runs for at least 30 business days.
-If the project is a 'controlled action', the length of the EIS consultation period must be at least 28 business days.
+If the project is a 'controlled action' under the EPBC Act, the length of the EIS consultation period must be at least 28 calendar days.